 There’s nothing that a sunny day spent strolling on a boardwalk and eating on the deck of a waterfront café can’t cure.
-Located only 20 minutes south of Annapolis and 35 miles southeast of Washington, D.C., the charming Bayside towns of Chesapeake Beach and North Beach are worth the drive.
+Located just under 30 miles south of Annapolis and 35 miles southeast of Washington, D.C., the charming Bayside towns of Chesapeake Beach and North Beach are worth the drive.
 Here, you’ll find views of the water and small beaches that are reminiscent of those along the Atlantic Ocean.

 Chesapeake Beach and North Beach share the coastline of the Chesapeake Bay and the main street (Bayside Road) that takes you from one town to another.
 Rich with history, the towns seem to be in the midst of a renaissance of sorts.
 With new construction, a casino, waterfront dining, new homes and condos that sit on the water, and beautifully manicured boardwalks for strolling, you’ll be glad you took the drive to spend time in this picturesque destination.

 In the early 1900s, Otto Mears and a group of associates created plans for Chesapeake Beach as a destination resort town.
 When the idea became a reality, and the first trains arrived from Washington, D.C. and Baltimore in June of 1900, Chesapeake Beach was officially on the map.
 Visitors enjoyed waterfront hotels, a boardwalk, casino, bathhouse, and beaches.